jkent/pybot/README.md

 #### anyurl

-This plugin will fetch and reply with the og:title or title of a HTML document
+This plugin will fetch and reply with the og:title or title of a HTML document.

 #### base

 This plugin handles some of the core behaviors of the bot, such as setting the nick, joining channels, and auto-reconnect.
-Its required.
+Its required, please don't unload it unless you know what you're doing.

 #### choose

 A fun yet frustrating plugin that gives random responses.

     should I|<nick> <question>?
     !choose a or b, c.

 #### config

 This plugin allows live editing of the config.ini file.
 Usage is limited to level 1000.

     !config reload
     !config save
     !config set <section> <option> <value>
     !config unset <section> <option>
     !config list <section>

 #### debug

 This plugin prints all IRC traffic and module events while loaded.
 Usage is limited to level 900.

     !raw <message> - send a raw IRC message

 #### eval

 This is a dangerous plugin that allows arbitrary execution of python code.
 Usage is limited to level 1000.

     !eval <code>

 #### gateway